-a. a resident Tribal member’s principal residence;
+a.
+A Resident Tribal Member’s principal residence;

-b. land occupied by the Tribe within the Agreement Area that is primarily used in performing a governmental function; and
+b.
+Land occupied by the Tribe within the Agreement Area that is primarily used in performing a governmental function; and

 c.
-Tribal and trust lands occupied by the Tribe, a Tribal entity or a resident Tribal member;
+Tribal and trust lands occupied by the Tribe, a Tribal entity or a Resident Tribal Member.

 o.
-Sales at retail which would be deductible from gross receipts under the State General Sales Tax Act, as amended, provided that person making the purchase provides the taxpayer with the form used by State taxpayers claiming exemption under one of the provisions in the General Sales Tax Act; and
+Sales at retail which would be deductible from gross receipts under the State General Sales Tax Act, as amended, provided that person making the purchase provides the taxpayer with the form used by State taxpayers claiming exemption under one of the provisions in the General Sales Tax Act;

 p.
 Sales at retail on which the taxpayer owes a tax under the general sales tax act, M.C.L.
 205.51 to 205.78, or the use tax act, M.C.L.
-205.91 to 205.111, under the terms of Tax Agreement, so long as the Tax Agreement remains in effect.
+205.91 to 205.111, under the terms of Tax Agreement, so long as the Tax Agreement remains in effect;

 q.
-Sales at retail where transaction takes place at Tribal pow wows, qualified fundraising events, or other cultural or charitable activities defined by regulation.
+Sales at retail where the transaction takes place at Tribal pow wows, qualified fundraising events, or other cultural or charitable activities as defined by regulation; and

-6.05.
+r.
+Sales at retail that are casual or isolated transactions made other than in the ordinary course of repeated and successive transactions of a like character.
+Such sales like an individual or private yard sale are “casual and isolated transactions” and are not subject to tax.
+However, any person or entity who in any manner or at any time advertises, solicits, or offers tangible personal property for sale for the purpose of repeated sales is deemed to be regularly engaged in business and his or her sales are not considered causal or isolated, even though they may be few or infrequent.

+6.04.
 Records of Exempt Sales by Sellers.
 All sellers, including the Tribe, Tribal member and Tribal entity sellers shall maintain a record of sales excluded from the calculation of gross receipts and on which no tax was collected.
 Such records shall include the date of the purchase, the name and, if applicable, Tribal identification number of the purchaser, the amount of the purchase and, except for sales of motor fuels, for any item of more than $50.00 or sales of more than $200.00 in the aggregate, a general identification of the items purchased.

-6.06.
+6.05.
 Returns; Payment.

 a.
 Returns.
-Any person making sales at retail who operates premises making retail sales to any final consumer on Tribal or trust lands shall, on or before the twentieth (20th) day following the end of each calendar quarter, complete a return for the preceding quarter on a form prescribed by the Tax Department showing the entire amount of gross receipts for his business, the allowable deductions, and the amount of tax for which he is liable.
-The taxpayer shall be responsible for maintaining records sufficient to permit the tax department to verify the amount of tax due in accordance with the requirements of Article X.
+Any person who operates premises making retail sales to any final consumer on Tribal or trust lands shall, on or before the twentieth day following the end of each calendar quarter, complete a return for the preceding quarter on a form prescribed by the Tax Department showing the entire amount of gross receipts for his business, the allowable deductions, and the amount of tax for which he or she is liable.
+The taxpayer shall be responsible for maintaining records sufficient to permit the tax department to verify the amount of tax due in accordance with the requirements of Article XI.

 b.
 Payment.
 The taxpayer shall transmit the return, together with a remittance for the amount of tax collected, to the Tax Department on or before the twentieth (20th) day of the month following each calendar quarter.
 The quarterly return shall be signed by the taxpayer or his duly authorized agent and, if applicable, the person and/or firm preparing the return.

 c.
 Change in Return/Payment Schedule.
-The Tax Department may, when necessary to insure payment of the tax or to provide a more efficient administration of this ordinance, may, after notice and comment, adopt regulations requiring the filing of returns and payment of the tax for other than quarterly periods.
+The Tax Department may, when necessary to insure payment of the tax or to provide a more efficient administration of this Ordinance, may, after notice and comment, adopt regulations requiring the filing of returns and payment of the tax for other than quarterly periods.